nordic-institute/X-Road-development/WORKFLOW.md

 ## 13	Release preparation

 13.1	Once enough features have accumulated to `X-Road/develop` branch the X-Road Steering Committee can decide to make a release.
-First a `release` branch is forked from the `develop` branch.
+First a `release` branch is forked from the `develop` branch and pull request is made against `X-Road/master`.
 The version in the `release` branch is then exhaustively tested and fixes are made when necessary.
-When the version in the `release` branch satisfies all X-Road partners the `release` branch is merged to `master` using pull request procedure.
+When the version in the `release` branch satisfies all X-Road partners the `release` branch is merged to `master`.

 ![Release preparation](IMG/xroad-release.png)

 13.2	Jointly developed X-Road software is released by the procedure:

--	Head Architect creates a `release` branch from `X-Road/develop`.
+-	Vendor creates a `release` branch from `develop` and makes a pull request against `X-Road/master`.
 - both Partners thoroughly review the software to be released.
 - Steering Committee decides to release, including the version number (see [X-Road Joint Development Charter](https://github.com/vrk-kpa/xroad-joint-development/blob/master/CHARTER.md), sections “Release sequence” and “Version compatibility”).
-- Head Architect pushes software from `X-Road/release` into `X-Road/master` and tags the commit with version number.
+- Head Architect merges the pull request from `release` branch into `X-Road/master` and tags the commit with version number.
 - Head Architect also updates `X-Road/develop` with changes made on `release` branch.

 ## 14	Deployment